 The Boards of Directors of the respective DSOs, or the respective DSO staff as delegated by the board ("DSO Board"), determines acceptance, management and liquidation of real property according to the policies contained herein.
 The DSO Board will make inquiries prior to the acceptance of a real property gift concerning its condition, including but not limited to valuation, marketability, carrying costs and environmental risks.
-Real property gift transactions require "qualified" appraisalsa broker opinion of value, title work, environmental reports, ALTA surveys and other due diligence procedures typical of real property transactions.
+Real property gift transactions require a broker opinion of value, title work, environmental reports, ALTA surveys and other due diligence procedures typical of real property transactions.

-Appraisals ALTA surveys and environmental reports are of particular importance particularly important in the gift acceptance process.
-They provide measures of protection to both donors the University and the DSOs from claims by third parties, including the Internal Revenue Service, or other governmental agencies.
-For example, the IRS requires "qualified appraisals" before donors are allowed to claim income tax deductions for charitable contributions.
-Also, federal and state environmental statutes can impose retroactive, joint and several liability upon donors (or their estates) or the DSOs regardless of fault.
-This liability can be limited by due diligence exercised by both donors and the DSOs.
+ALTA surveys and environmental reports are particularly important in the gift acceptance process.
+They provide measures of protection to the University and the DSOs from claims by third parties or other governmental agencies.
+For example, federal and state environmental statutes can impose retroactive, joint and several liability upon donors (or their estates) or the DSOs regardless of fault.
+This liability can be limited by due diligence exercised by the DSOs.